 Read their reviews

-While you’re Googling and reading up on the prospective agencies for your search, don’t forget to read reviews and testimonials from their clients.
+While you’re Googling and reading up on your prospective internet marketing company, don’t forget to read reviews and testimonials from their clients.
 Don’t just read the selected testimonials on their site, either.
-Look at Google reviews and other services for unfiltered feedback from their clients by Googling their company name.
+Look at reviews and other services for unfiltered feedback from their clients by Googling their company name.

 Frequently Asked Questions